-THE FRAN AND WARREN RUPP CONTEMPORARY ARTIST LECTURE SERIES
+THE FRAN AND WARREN RUPP CONTEMPORARY ARTISTS LECTURE SERIES

 These lectures are made possible in part by the Fran and Warren Rupp Contemporary Art Fund.